Skip to content

 To achieve higher efficiency, caches adopt the following data loading mechanisms.

-• Prefetch mechanism: Processors try to predict data access patterns (such as sequential access, fixed stride jumping access, etc.) and load data into the cache according to specific patterns to improve the hit rate.
+• Prefetch mechanism: Processors predict data access patterns (e.g., sequential or fixed-stride access) and preload data into the cache based on these patterns to increase the cache hit rate.

 • Temporal locality: If data is accessed, it's likely to be accessed again in the near future.
 Caches use this principle to retain recently accessed data to improve the hit rate.

-In fact, arrays and linked lists have different cache utilization efficiencies, mainly reflected in the following aspects.
+In fact, arrays and linked lists have different cache utilization efficiencies, which is mainly reflected in the following aspects.

-• Occupied space: Linked list elements occupy more space than array elements, resulting in less effective data volume in the cache.
+• Occupied space: Linked list elements take up more space than array elements, resulting in less effective data being held in the cache.

-• Cache lines: Linked list data is scattered throughout memory, and since caches load "by line," the proportion of loading invalid data is higher.
+• Cache lines: Linked list data is scattered throughout the memory, and cache is "loaded by row", so the proportion of invalid data loaded is higher.

-• Prefetch mechanism: The data access pattern of arrays is more "predictable" than that of linked lists, meaning the system is more likely to guess which data will be loaded next.
+• Prefetch mechanism: The data access pattern of arrays is more "predictable" than that of linked lists, that is, it is easier for the system to guess the data that is about to be loaded.

-• Spatial locality: Arrays are stored in concentrated memory spaces, so the data near the loaded data is more likely to be accessed next.
+• Spatial locality: Arrays are stored in a continuous memory space, so data near the data being loaded is more likely to be accessed soon.

 Overall, arrays have a higher cache hit rate and are generally more efficient in operation than linked lists.
 This makes data structures based on arrays more popular in solving algorithmic problems.

 It should be noted that high cache efficiency does not mean that arrays are always better than linked lists.
-Which data structure to choose in actual applications should be based on specific requirements.
+The choice of data structure should depend on specific application requirements.
 For example, both arrays and linked lists can implement the "stack" data structure (which will be detailed in the next chapter), but they are suitable for different scenarios.

 • In algorithm problems, we tend to choose stacks based on arrays because they provide higher operational efficiency and random access capabilities, with the only cost being the need to pre-allocate a certain amount of memory space for the array.

-• If the data volume is very large, highly dynamic, and the expected size of the stack is difficult to estimate, then a stack based on a linked list is more appropriate.
-Linked lists can disperse a large amount of data in different parts of the memory and avoid the additional overhead of array expansion.
+• If the data volume is very large, highly dynamic, and the expected size of the stack is difficult to estimate, then a stack based on a linked list is a better choice.
+Linked lists can distribute a large amount of data in different parts of the memory and avoid the additional overhead of array expansion.

 Feel free to drop your insights, questions or suggestions